DonaldKLee/StudyHawk/README.md

 **win10toast** - A module that allows this script to send out notifications

 ### Important
-This program has not been tested on other devices.
+This program has not been thoroughly tested on other devices.
 </br> By using this program, you will be held accountable for any damages or harm done to you, others, and/or devices that this program could potentially cause.